Prismatic $F$-crystals and crystalline Galois representations: Introduction

 \subsection{Acknowledgements}

 This project has a long history.
 In fact, we conjectured Theorem~\ref{MainThmIntro} almost immediately after the discovery of the prismatic site in the summer of 2017.
 After quick progress on all aspects except the boundedness of the descent isomorphism (Proposition~\ref{ACDescent}), we were stuck for a few years (as recorded in the second author's Fields Medal video for the 2018 ICM, where he can be seen staring at a blackboard, unsuccessfully contemplating the structure of $\Prism_{\mathcal O_C \widehat{\otimes}_{\mathcal O_K} \mathcal O_C}$), and moved on to other projects.
 Partially inspired by Drinfeld's \cite{DrinfeldPrismatization} as well as ongoing discussions with Toby Gee and Jacob Lurie, we returned to the project and were able to prove the desired boundedness using \cite{AMMNBFS} in the summer of 2020.
 In this period, we have benefitted from conversations with many mathematicians, including Vladimir Drinfeld, Toby Gee, Shizhang Li, Jacob Lurie, Akhil Mathew, Matthew Morrow and Andrew Snowden.
+We also thank Mark Kisin and the referee for useful comments on a previous version of this paper.

 During the preparation of this paper, Bhatt was partially supported by the NSF (\#1801689, \#1952399, \#1840234), a Packard fellowship, and the Simons Foundation (\#622511).
 Scholze was supported by a DFG Leibniz Prize, and by the DFG under the Excellence Strategy – EXC-2047/1 – 390685813.